Carol Moldaw: Biography

-Moldaw is the recipient of several literary distinctions including an NEA Creative Writing Fellowship, a Pushcart Prize and a Lannan Foundation Marfa Writer’s Residency.
+Moldaw is the recipient of several literary distinctions including an NEA Creative Writing Fellowship, a Pushcart Prize, a Lannan Foundation Marfa Writer’s Residency and a Merwin Conservancy Artist Residency.

 While never a full-time academic, Moldaw has taught creative writing in a number of programs across the US, including the Stonecoast MFA Program in Creative Writing and the creative writing program at the College of Santa Fe (now Santa Fe University of Art and Design).
 She was a Visiting Writer at Bucknell University's Stadler Center for Poetry and the Louis D. Rubin, Jr., Writer-in-Residence at Hollins University.
 Moldaw has taught workshops at the Taos Summer Writers' Conference, Vermont Studio Center and Naropa University.

 She lives in Santa Fe, New Mexico with her husband, Arthur Sze, and their daughter.